ShinyCode/keybender/README.md

 # Keybender
 **Keybender** takes your computer and turns it into an easy-to-use, full-fledged performance studio.
 At the most basic level, Keybender allows you to use any computer keyboard as a MIDI controller, replacing the need for any often-expensive additional hardware.
 From here, **Keybender** adds three key features:

 1. **Live performance.** This feature is most similar to a traditional instrument, and can be accessed by simply pressing keys on your keyboard.
-With a full range of 4 octaves, this is perfect for both solo performance and accompaniment.
+With a full range of 50 notes, this is perfect for both solo performance and accompaniment.
 2. **Track recording.** This feature allows you to record and save MIDI tracks for later use.
 The track length, voice, and quantization are all customizable, allowing for great control over the recorded track.
 3. **Live song playback.** This feature allows you to assemble a song on the fly by loading and queueing tracks into the 14 available playback channels.
 Playback can be used in tandem with live performance and recording, giving you the freedom to improvise to your heart's content.